wasab1kastike/autobattles4xfinsauna/README.md

 ## Deployment

-Pushing to `main` runs a workflow that builds the app and commits the result to the `docs/` folder so GitHub Pages serves the game.
-In the repository settings set **Pages → Source** to `main` and `/docs`.
+Pushing to `main` runs the GitHub Pages workflow, which builds the app and publishes the `dist/` artifact via GitHub's Pages deployment actions.
+In the repository settings set **Pages → Source** to **GitHub Actions** so the workflow controls deployments.
+The job also mirrors `dist/index.html` to `dist/404.html` and touches `dist/.nojekyll` to keep single-page app routing functional after deployment.

 To build locally: